cloudmailin/docs.cloudmailin.com/docs/faqs.md

 If you only need a single address the easiest way to do this is to get your current email server to forward any mail sent to example@mydomain.com to your cloudmailin address.

+Can I create a Wildcard DNS entry or subdomain for my Custom Domain?
+-
+Yes.
+Just make sure you create the DNS records first following [these](custom_domains) instructions.
+When you create your custom domain simply enter \*. in front of the domain name such as \*.example.com.

 How can I give each of my users a unique email address to send to?
 -
 At the moment we recommend forwarding email from your own domain to your cloudmailin address in order to achieve this.
 You can then look at the message envelope to see which address the message was sent to.